 If a picture is worth a thousand words, it would take more than a million words to describe Tembagapura; and one could easily drown in those words.
 These pictures don’t even begin to capture the essence and totality of this extraordinary environment, but it opens a small window into what life is like here.
 I’m continuously and repeatedly fascinated by it.

-This is a picture of our house, HV1021-A. Even without our shipments, it’s starting to feel like home.
+Our house, HV1021-A. Even without our shipments, it’s starting to feel like home.

-This is a picture of the beautiful Mt.
+The beautiful Mt.
 Zaagkam, which stands commandingly above an apartment lined street in Hidden Valley.
 Company posters are a common sight.
 I appreciate the touch of industrial whimsy that they add to the neighborhoods.
 The message on the banner loosely translates to, “Lets work safely and with spirit.”